Common Envelope Mass Ejection in Evolved Stars: Modeling the Dust Emission from post-RGB stars in the LMC: Discussion

 \subsection{``Disk" and ``Shell" source classification}

-KWVW15 classified the post-RGB and post-AGB sources into two groups -- ``disk" and ``shell" (Van Winckel 2003), based on their SEDs.
-The ``disk" sources are inferred to have a stable compact circumbinary disk and are confirmed binaries (with orbital periods, P$_{orb}\sim100-2000$\,d), whereas the ``shell" sources have not resulted (so far) in any clear detected binary orbit (Hrivnak et al. 2011), suggesting that these are either single-stars or have companions with relatively very wide orbits.
+KWVW15 classified the post-RGB and post-AGB sources into two groups -- ``disk" and ``shell" \citep{vanwinckel2003}, based on their SEDs.
+The ``disk" sources are inferred to have a stable compact circumbinary disk and are confirmed binaries (with orbital periods, P$_{orb}\sim100-2000$\,d), whereas the ``shell" sources have not resulted (so far) in any clear detected binary orbit \citep{hrivnak2011}, suggesting that these are either single-stars or have companions with relatively very wide orbits.

 However, our modeling shows that the KWVW15 ``shell"/``disk" classification is not robust.
 All ``disk" sources in our sample require the presence of ``shells".
 In addition, we find the presence of a disk in some ``shell" sources (J043919.30-685733.4 and J051920.18-722522.1), and we exclude the presence of a disk in some ``disk" sources (J045623.21-692749.0 and J045623.21-692749.0).